4-8 January 2020

 The carbon footprint of all Lux Helsinki installations on the route is being offset.

-Find out more about the Lux Helsinki route, light installations and artists on Lux Helsinki’s website.
+Find out more about the Lux Helsinki route, light installations and artists on Lux Helsinki’s website through this link.

 Lux Helsinki 4–8 January 2020, 5pm–10pm.
 Lux Helsinki is organised by the Helsinki Events Foundation and produced by Susa Nokelainen.
 Sun Effects Oy is responsible for the design and production of the Lux Helsinki route and installations.